-3. Within 90 days upon issuance of this decision, Pacific Gas and Electric Company, San Diego Gas & Electric Company, and Southern California Edison Company shall each submit a final Microgrid Incentive Program Handbook via a Tier 1 Advice Letter to the Commission's Energy Division.
+5. Within 180 days upon issuance of this decision, Pacific Gas and Electric Company, San Diego Gas & Electric Company, and Southern California Edison Company shall each submit a final, pro forma Microgrid Operating Agreement via a Tier 2 Advice Letter to the Commission's Energy Division.

-4. Within 30 days upon issuance of this decision, Pacific Gas and Electric Company (PG&E), shall submit a Tier 1 Advice Letter modifying its preliminary statement for the Microgrid Balancing Accounts (MGBA) creating:
+6. Within 30 days upon issuance of this decision, Pacific Gas and Electric Company (PG&E), shall submit a Tier 1 Advice Letter modifying its preliminary statement for the Microgrid Balancing Accounts (MGBA) creating:

-- A new subaccount in its MGBA to record the actual costs of the Microgrid Incentive Program (up to its share of the program budget cap): \$79,200,000; - A separate subaccount within the MGBA to separately track the Microgrid Incentive Program administrative expenses: \$8,000,000; and - PG&E shall prospectively record the revenue requirement for its Community Microgrid Enablement Program capital costs in this new subaccount.
+• A new subaccount in its MGBA to record the actual costs of the Microgrid Incentive Program (up to its share of the program budget cap)of \$79,200,000 and the Microgrid Incentive Program administrative expenses up to \$8,000,000; and

+• A new one-way subaccount in its MGMA for recording microgrid utility infrastructure upgrades and to prospectively record the revenue requirement for its Community Microgrid Enablement Program capital costs.

-5. Within 30 days upon issuance of this decision, San Diego Gas & Electric Company (SDG&E) shall submit a Tier 1 Advice Letter modifying its preliminary statement for the Microgrid Balancing Accounts (MGBA), creating:
+7. Within 30 days upon issuance of this decision, San Diego Gas & Electric statement for the Microgrid Balancing Accounts (MGBA), creating: